bibanon/bibanon/Stories/Densha-Otoko/Densha-Otoko.md

+This story is one of the [[Culturally Important Treasures]] from the Internet.

 "[Densha Otoko, or 'Train Man'](https://en.wikipedia.org/wiki/Densha_Otoko) is the name of a very popular book published in Japan in early 2005, which tells the true story of a nerdy guy who falls in love with a girl who he saved from a drunk on a train.
 This entire story takes place on a Japanese bulletin board system called [[2ch]], or 'ni-channel', particularly in a thread called 'Men Being Shot from Behind', where single men get together and gripe about being single.

 In typical Japanese fashion, after the tremendous success of the book, both a movie version and a TV drama series were released.
 'Densha Otoko' is really the "it" book of 2005 for Japan.
 It's a really great story and I hope that this translation helps you enjoy it, too."